Mitsubishi Japan Employment Discrimination Case

 First, let me introduce you briefly to my relevant background.
 I am a graduate of IIT Bombay (an IITian) and we are used commonly in the IT industry for developed countries like the USA and Japan.
 I am a permanent resident ("Green Card" holder) of the USA and it took me five years to get it.
 Normally, it used to take about 2 years.
 Moreover, as you can see from my GMAT scores that I have high verbal aptitude (left scores).
 (GRE scores were similar.)

 I was preparing for a career in financial sector.
 MBA + Actuarial exams with high scores + CFA and CFP exams.
 Was expecting to pursue that career after getting my Green Card.
-I didn't want to work for in the IT industry and most definitely didn't want to work for notorious Mitsubishi but I landed up in their Computer Works in Japan.
+I didn't want to work for in the IT industry and most definitely didn't want to work for notorious Mitsubishi but I ended up in their Computer Works in Japan.
 Mitsubishi went on an aggressive recruitment process to hire me, apparently at the orders of its highest executives.
 The purpose - you will find out soon.
 By the way, as most of us very well know, Japanese executives in places like Mitsubishi have racial-superiority complex towards the rest of us, especially the non-Caucasians, and even though they try hard, most of them are unable to master a foreign language like English.
 Now you are all set to begin your journey.

 Note: Am adding more material to the other pages.

 From the credit - Robert Guest is a British free-lance writer based in Hiroshima who contributes business and other articles to The Far Eastern Economic Review and The Independent.